Workplace Learning and Apprenticeship Charlotte

 For more information:

-Locations for Workplace Learning offices on all Central Piedmont campuses are listed in the college directory.
+Locations for Workplace Learning offices on all Central Piedmont campuses are available in the college directory.

 Work-based Learning (formerly Cooperative Education or Co-op) is an academic college class that blends classroom learning with practical work experience.
 Instead of attending class in a traditional classroom, students work with an employer in a position directly related to their field of study.
 Work-based Learning is similar to an internship, but students receive academic credit either as an elective or as a required class.
-Through partnerships with the business community, students gain work experience that increases their chances of finding career-related employment upon completion.
-Employers have the opportunity to connect with students as faculty support them throughout the experience.
+Through employer partnerships, students gain work experience that increases their chances of finding career-related employment upon completion.
+Employers have the opportunity to connect with students that are given faculty support throughout the experience.
 Work-based Learning experiences may be paid or unpaid.

 Students are accepted from various programs of study, provided they meet the following criteria: